SARAH LINNER QUIE

 Marit grew up in Eden Prairie and began dancing at the age of three at a local studio.
 She trained and competed in ballet, jazz, tap and lyrical and was a member of the National Champion Eden Prairie Pom Squad in high school.
 Graduating from St. Olaf College in 2006, Marit received a BA in Dance and Economics and also holds her MA in Leadership from Augsburg College.
 She has been the Business Director at Prairie School of Dance since 2009, travels the midwest as a judge at regional dance team competitions, and is going in to her 11th season as the Head Coach of the dance team at Hopkins High School.
 When not at PSOD, Marit enjoys spending time at the lake, catching up with friends and family, traveling and hanging out at home with her husband, Matt, and 2 kitties!

 Miss Emilee grew up in Eden Prairie and has been dancing since the age of 2.
 She is a graduate of Augsburg College with a B.S. in Communications with an emphasis in Public Relations and Advertising.
-She has been dancing for over 20 years and received her primary dance training at Prairie School of Dance.
-Miss Emilee was an assistant teacher at PSOD for nine years and has been a teacher for the last 8 years.
+She has been dancing for over 25 years and received her primary dance training at Prairie School of Dance.
+Miss Emilee was an assistant teacher at PSOD for nine years and has been a teacher since 2008.
 She is greatly appreciated for her unending support of this program.
 Her contagious smile and friendliness captures the hearts of kids and dancers alike!
-Miss Emilee currently work at FindLaw, a part of Thomson Reuters as a Project Manager.
+Miss Emilee currently works at LifeTouch as a Digital Marketing Specialist.
 In her spare time, she enjoys golfing, cooking and spending time with her family.